vrodriguezf/tscc/README.md

 # tscc
-Source code for the article "Conformance checking for time series aware processes"
+Source code for the article "Conformance checking for time series aware processes", submitted to IEEE Transactions on Industrial Informatics